renegade-fi/renegade-docs/docs.renegade.fi/docs/basic-concepts/mpc-zkp.md

 ## Collaborative SNARKs

-As mentioned in [What is MPC](/basic-concepts/mpc-explainer), multi-party computation protocols themselves have no guarantees about the validity of input data.
+As mentioned in [[What is MPC]](/basic-concepts/mpc-explainer), multi-party computation protocols themselves have no guarantees about the validity of input data.
 To solve this, we re-compute the commitments to order data inside of the MPC.
 If the re-computed commitments disagree with the publicly-known commitments from the handshake tuple, then the output matches list is **zeroed out**, which functions to prevent adversarial manipulation of fake orders.